rafaelfgomes/bitwarden-docker/README.md

 # Bitwarden Service

-Bitwarden is a password valult manager like 1Password and LastPass.
+Bitwarden is a password vault manager like 1Password and LastPass.

 For more information about what is bitwarden you can click [here][Bitwarden Site].